KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

   - **The Issue**: OPNsense is built on FreeBSD and functions as an appliance where the `/conf/config.xml` is the absolute source of truth.
 It does not officially support standard Linux cloud-init for initial provisioning (like setting IPs or users).
   - **The Solution**: OPNsense’s native Configuration Importer was utilized.
 By packaging a pre-configured config.xml file into a virtual CD drive, OPNsense digests the configuration during the boot sequence and permanently bakes it into the hard drive during the installation.
 2. **QEMU guest agent issues with OPNSense version:**
   - **The Issue**: Packer needs the QEMU Guest Agent to discover the VM's dynamic IP address to connect via SSH.
 However, the OPNsense base ISO (25.7) was out of date with the plugin repository, meaning the agent would install but would not start its service.
-It was a "chicken and egg" situation, where it was not possible to SSH in to run the update because the IP could not be detected due to the QEMU agent not running, and it was not possible to get the QEMU agent to run because it was not possible to run the update.
+It was a classic 'chicken-and-egg' scenario: Packer couldn't SSH in to run the update because the missing QEMU agent meant the IP was undetectable, but the QEMU agent couldn't be installed without first running the update.
   - **The Solution**: The setup was baked in the `boot_command` command list.
 Instead of stopping after the installation reboot, the command now continues typing in the console to drop into the shell, enabling the service to auto-start (sysrc qemu_guest_agent_enable='YES'), and trigger a system update via console option 12.
 This updates the OS and pulls the agent before Packer ever tries to connect.
 3. **OPNsense Firewall Blocking Packer**
   - **The Issue**: OPNsense is a default-deny firewall that drops all WAN traffic.
 Packer needs to connect via the WAN interface (mapped to your Proxmox bridge) to finalize the template.